-To assess clinical and prognosis differences in patients with Covid-19 and STEMI.
+Aims: The aim of this study was to assess clinical and prognosis differences in patients with COVID-19 and STEMI.

-Our study revealed a significant increase in in-hospital, stent thrombosis and cardiogenic shock development after PCI in patients with STEMI and Covid-19 in comparison with contemporaneous non-Covid-19 STEMI patients.
+Conclusions: Our study revealed a significant increase in in-hospital mortality, stent thrombosis and cardiogenic shock development after PCI in patients with STEMI and COVID-19 in comparison with contemporaneous non-COVID-19 STEMI patients.